mtzfactory/nango/docs/docs/guides/create-an-integration.md

 # Create an Integration

+This guide walks you through how to create a new Integration in Nango.
+If you are not familiar with what an Integration is, please take a look at the [Architecture](architecture.md) doc first.

+## Adding a new Integration

 In a new terminal, navigate to the Nango Folder:
 ```bash
 cd <your-project-root>/nango-integrations
 ```

-Choose a name for your integration (e.g. 'slack', 'salesforce', etc.), here let's use `myintegration`.
+Choose a name for your integration (e.g. 'slack', 'salesforce', etc.), it is a best practice to use the name of the external api/product in all lowercase letters and without whitespaces.
+The integration's name must be unique amongst all the integrations in your Nango Folder.
+For the guide here we will use `myintegration`.

 Open the `integrations.yaml` file and copy/paste the configuration for a new Integration under the `integrations` key:
 ```yaml title="integrations.yaml"